movementlabsxyz/MIP/README.md

 MDs and MIPs are assigned their PR number as soon as they are drafted.
 PRs that do not introduce a new MIP are also accepted.
 Thus, there will be gaps in the MIP number sequence.
 These gaps will also emerge when MIPs are deprecated or rejected.

+## Code owners
+An author commits to becoming the owner of the MIP or MD they propose.
+This means that for any future changes to the MIP or MD the author will be notified.

+This is being implemented by adding the author as a code owner in the `.github/CODEOWNERS` file for a given MIP or MD.